mntcloud/dotfiles/README.md

-# NOTE: my GNU Emacs configuration is not stable
+# NOTE: GNU Emacs configuration is not stable
 # My new dotfiles for desktop
 <img src="screenshot.png">